 Traditions That Might Need A Year Off

 Every holiday season has a slightly different cadence.
 Family vacations or kids choosing to play sports or audition for holiday productions might throw a wrench in the schedule.
 Some years it might be something major, like the loss of a family member, that changes standing traditions.
-The following traditions can take a year off and cycle back in when you’re ready:
+The following traditions can take a year off and cycle back in when you’re ready.
+You can always do them next year:

 We hope we’ve given you ideas, or even permission, to scale down your holiday traditions with the goal of enjoying what you do that much more.
 These suggestions can help reduce overwhelm, but they’re not a remedy for more serious holiday anxiety or depression.
 The Cleveland Clinic offers good resources for managing holiday stress.